 It has been around a month since consumer goods giant Unilever (ULVR) released full year 2020 financial results.
-The stock price performance since then tells you what the market thought of the numbers, with the shares ending last week around 11% lower in GBP terms compared to their pre-results level.
-The current share price also represents a circa 14% drop on when the stock last featured here back in late 2020.
-At the time, Unilever did not strike me as particularly expensive at all.
-A price-earnings ratio (“PE”) of just under 20 may have looked uninspiring, but remember the stock is supported by a very high quality business.
-That ultimately allows Unilever to distribute most of its profit by way of dividends, buybacks and acquisitions without harming its growth prospects.
+The stock price performance since then tells you what the market thought of them, with the shares ending last week around 11% lower in GBP terms compared to their pre-results level.
+The current share price also represents a circa 14% drop on when Unilever last featured here back in late 2020.
+At the time, the stock did not strike me as particularly expensive at all.
+Granted, a price-earnings ratio (“PE”) of just under 20 may have looked uninspiring, but remember the shares are supported by a very high quality business.
+That ultimately allows Unilever to distribute most profit by way of dividends, buybacks and acquisitions without harming its growth prospects.
 The Hellmann’s and Dove owner has spent over €45b on dividends and share repurchases over the past decade.

 The overall sales numbers mask a lot of what was going on due to COVID.
 Before the pandemic, the firm had largely seen emerging markets (“EM”) drive overall company-wide growth.
 In contrast, developed market (“DM”) performance was basically static in the years leading up to 2020.
-Unilever derives around three-fifths of its total sales from EM, which is usually touted as one of its main strengths.
+Note that Unilever derives around three-fifths of its sales from EM, which is usually touted as one of its strengths.
+Countries where the firm enjoys market leading positions include India, Indonesia and Pakistan, among others.
 Obviously many of those markets enjoy much better demographics and economic growth prospects compared to certain developed markets.
-The firm enjoys market leading positions in India, Indonesia and Pakistan, among others.

 COVID pretty much flipped the above relationship on its head.
 DM sales increased 3.6% in Q4, driven by 4.6% volume growth, and grew 2.9% for 2020 as a whole.
 North America USG came in at an eye-opening 7.7% in 2020, driven by 8.1% volume growth.
 A huge uptick in demand for hygiene products and at-home foods like Hellmann’s and Ben & Jerry’s helps to explain that.